etlbox/etlbox.website/doks_v0.5/content/en/api/etlbox.helper/bulksqlgenerator-1.md

   <a id="ETLBox_Helper_BulkSqlGenerator_1_AddParameterCastInSql_" data-uid="ETLBox.Helper.BulkSqlGenerator`1.AddParameterCastInSql*"></a>
   <h4 id="ETLBox_Helper_BulkSqlGenerator_1_AddParameterCastInSql" data-uid="ETLBox.Helper.BulkSqlGenerator`1.AddParameterCastInSql">AddParameterCastInSql</h4>
   <div class="markdown level1 summary"><p>If set to true, the parameter name is encapsulated with a CAST expression.
-The datatype is the same data types used in the table definition.
+The datatype is the same data types used in the table definition.</p>
-Only works if <a class="xref" href="/api/etlbox.helper/bulksqlgenerator-1#ETLBox_Helper_BulkSqlGenerator_1_AddDbTypesFromDefinition">AddDbTypesFromDefinition</a> is set to true.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
   <h5 class="declaration">Declaration</h5>